sync-language/sync/docs/language-reference.md

 #### Order

+This is not implemented by default on types.

 In reality, the only reason to distinguish between partial vs total ordering is from float NaN.
-If you think we are wrong, we are happy to evaluate if a distinction between partial vs total ordering is important enough for Sync.
+If you think we are wrong, we are happy to evaluate if a distinction between partial and total ordering is important enough for Sync.
 Given that Sync already does checked math, checking for non-NaN in cases where ordering is relevant such as sorting is acceptable.

 ```sync
 enum Ordering: i32 {